e-kot-unamur/boursiere-server/doc/routes.md

 ## GET /api/entries

 Returns the sales list of entries.
-An admin access token is required.
+An access token is required.

 ### Responses